-Hi, I'm Dan and I am in my second year of studying Maths and Philosophy at Durham University.
+Hi, I'm Dan and I am in my third year of studying Maths and Philosophy at Durham University.
 I have a real interest in my subjects and hope that this level of understanding and enthusiam comes across in my tutorials.

 I also have teaching experience, having assisted in lessons at GCSE and A Level, as well as more informal sessions among friends.

 Outside of my studies, I love playing piano, going to live gigs and cooking.

 With these sessions, you will be the one who decides what we cover.
 I look to address any issues you may have with your studies, and leave you with both the understanding and problem-solving ability to go out and tackle future problems yourself.